IconoclastLabs/MotionTemplate/README.md

 # MotionTemplate #

-Strightforward clean template for loading in the useful gems
+Strightforward clean template for loading in the useful gems and UI items
 * Teacup
 * Bubblewrap
 * Sugarcube

-And also implementing place holders for graphical templates of common UI, such as Splash screen and navigation items.
+* Splash Screen
+* Navigation Skinning